solar sales job

 You can also run job ads.
 There are many publications where you can do that but I use Craigslist.
 We have an approved job ad that you can use.
 I live in Florida and advertised in Los Angeles on Craigslist.
 I brought in a guy that knows how to recruit.
 He has built a team of nearly 600 people and counting.
 And yes, those people are all on my team.
 The guy I recruited doesn't want to sell.
 He just wants to make bonuses on the sales that his team does.
 So guess where all those leads that his new people bring in go until they make 3 sales?
 Yes, to me!

 Those are the 2 primary ways to recruit but because solar is such a hot industry, you can find solar salespeople by just meeting new people and asking them what they do for a living.
-If they don't sound too enthusiastic about what they're doing, turn them onto Apricot Solar.
+If they don't sound too enthusiastic about what they're doing, turn them onto REACH Solar.

 Getting Solar Leads